epinio/docs/docs/reference/mcp.md

 It translates MCP tool calls into Epinio REST API requests, so an agent can deploy and manage applications on your cluster through conversation.

-:::caution Experimental
+:::caution Beta
-The MCP server is under active development and not yet stable.
-Tool names, capabilities, and install steps may change.
-It is not recommended for production use.
+The MCP server is in beta.
+Tool names and options may still change, and it is not yet recommended for production use.
 :::

 To stand it up on your cluster, see [Install the MCP server](../getting-started/install-mcp).